mozilla/ActiveData/pyLibrary/README.md

 General conversion library with functions in the form `<from_type> "2" <to_type>`.
 Most of these functions are simple wrappers around common Python functions;
 often dealing with `None` values gracefully.
-Many functions are generally useful, but a few are esoteric.
+Many functions are generally useful.
+A few are esoteric.

 Function `expand_template()`